Parking Rules and Regulations

 Staff, faculty, and students must assume responsibility for informing their guests of the university's parking regulations.
-Temporary and visitor permits may be obtained from the University Police Department Parking Office located in the Westside Classroom Building, WS247D.
+Temporary and visitor permits may be obtained from the University Police Department on Midtown campus.
 Parking in the Old Main Visitor's Lot is limited to One hour.
 If the visitor knows that they will be more than one hour, they must obtain a Temporary Visitor Pass from the Police Department on Roberts Avenue and place it on the dashboard of their vehicle.

 No person shall destroy or in any way deface any sign or traffic control device.